Grayrigg Church of England Voluntary Aided School Governing Body

 Foundation Governor - Teaching & Learning Committee

-I have been a foundation governor for our fabulous school for the past 2 years and also have 2 children in the acorn class.
+I have been a foundation governor for our fabulous school since 2013 and also have 3 children in school.

 I have been a vet for 10 years, and have recently bought my own practice in sunny Blackpool.

 As a vet, my education was very important, and I wanted to ensure my children have the same opportunity as I did, to progress and be the best they can be in life.
 I have a strong belief that this will only be achieved by getting the best foundations, by being exposed to an amazing education during the most important yearsâ€¦.the primary years.
 I have been fortunate enough to become a governor and to see first-hand the procedures put in place at Grayrigg to ensure every child reaches their full potential.
 Grayrigg is a unique school and every child is treated as an individual with individual targets and lesson plans.
 Throughout my life I have been heavily influenced by my mother who was a senior teacher at several schools and also held a master’s degree in special needs education, and, as a part of the teaching and learning committee, together with the many hours I have spent in schools with my mother, I can honestly say the teaching at Grayrigg is second to none, and delivered in fun and imaginative ways.

 I have been both a tutor and a clinical mentor for maths, science and veterinary medicine, teaching primary, secondary and university students during my life and am honoured to have some responsibility for the delivery of the science curriculum at Grayrigg, it is such a pleasure to work with the fantastic team of staff and motivated children who are always so excited to learn.

 Caroline Kennedy - appointed 24.09.2018 for a term of 4 years

 Foundation Governor - Chair of Finance, Staffing & Premises Committee